Authentic Lessons for 21st Century Learning

 Explore

-Participants brainstorm questions that should be asked when trying to determine which tech tool would be the best.
+Participants brainstorm questions—that should ask themselves—to help determine which tech tool would be the best.

 Explain